caltechlibrary/iga/README.md

 ```
 Note that when using this form of the command, the release tag (`v1.2.0` above) must be the last item given on the command line.

-### Use of a GitHub access token

-It is possible to run IGA without providing a GitHub access token.
-GitHub allows up to 60 API calls per minute when running without credentials, and though IGA makes several API calls to GitHub each time it runs, for many repositories, IGA will not hit the limit.
-However, if you run IGA multiple times in a row or your repository has many contributors, then you may need to supply a GitHub access token.
-The preferred way of doing that is to set the value of the environment variable `GITHUB_TOKEN`.
-Alternatively, you can use the option `--github-token` to pass the token on the command line, but **you are strongly advised to avoid this practice because it is insecure**.
-To obtain a PAT from GitHub, visit https://docs.github.com/en/authentication and follow the instructions for creating a "classic" personal access token.

 ### Gathering metadata for an InvenioRDM record

 The record created in InvenioRDM is constructed using information obtained using GitHub's API as well as several other APIs as needed.
 The information includes the following: